 Ciao, welcome back to my blog guys!

 Today's post will be about how to wear your boyfriend's blue Oxford shirt to be on-trend for spring.

 I wanted to know what is exactly and what is the difference between an oxford shirt and a normal one.
 Turns out it is the kind of fabric, which is the main reason why we love it so much.

 The Oxford cloth tends to be thicker making it that bit more casual.
 It has nothing to do with the type of shirt.
 And, shock horror, the shirt wasn’t even made in Oxford.
 In fact, the Oxford shirt is so-called because it is constructed from a fabric using a unique basketweave, originating in Scotland during the 19thcentury.
 (From Burton website)

-I am not usually a big fan of shirts, especially not in the winter as I found them rather cold, plus they need to be ironed and steamed, but lately I have forced my self on this rather tedious task because I really enjoy wearing them in the warmer weather.
+I am not usually a big fan of shirts, especially not in the winter as I found them rather cold, plus they need to be ironed and steamed, but lately, I have forced myself on this rather tedious task because I really enjoy wearing blue Oxford shirts when the weather is nice.